Start / English Edition / Cyberpunk TCG: 140 Cards, 4 SR, and the Bandai Formula

 One Piece Card Game is the second major calibration point — and the most instructive if you want to understand launch dynamics.
 OP-01 Romance Dawn, July 2022: the card mechanics are familiar to most people by now.
 The launch history less so.
 The set runs three core mechanics: Leader cards (your central character on the field, sets deck color, attacks every turn), DON!! cards (your resource deck, analogous to a mana system that recharges itself), and Stage cards (locations with persistent global effects).
 No mana curve like Magic, no shuffling a resource deck — the activation rhythm runs entirely through DON, which automatically ticks up by one each turn.

-The Japanese OP-01 first print was extremely scarce in summer 2022.
-Individual displays hit five times MSRP on the secondary market, and the Roronoa Zoro Parallel Rare briefly reached $500 USD on Japanese platforms — for a card from a $5 booster pack.
-The international wave came six months later, at completely different liquidity levels.
+The international wave came roughly four and a half months later (December 2022), at completely different liquidity levels.
 By then the hype prices had largely evaporated, and patient buyers were picking up staples at a quarter of the launch price.
 The lesson for German Cyberpunk TCG collectors: buy at launch and you pay the hype premium.
-Buy after six months and you buy calmer — assuming WeirdCo reprints, which they’ve signaled for the retail wave.
+Buy after half a year and you buy calmer — assuming WeirdCo reprints, which they’ve signaled for the retail wave.
 Beta Boxes will stay collector pieces.
 First retail wave will be player stock.
 Second retail wave (estimated six months post-retail-launch) will be the quietest.
 OP-01 wrote the playbook.
 Cyberpunk TCG will probably run it.

 What OP-01 also showed: the Leader mechanic split the secondary market in two.
 Alternative-art Leader cards (parallel foil variants) were more expensive than the rest of the set combined.
 Not because they were mechanically stronger — Leader stats are fixed, the player only picks the Leader for their color identity — but because they’re the face of the deck.
 Everyone at the table sees the Leader.
 Everyone recognizes it.
 The parallel Luffy art stayed the most expensive single from OP-01 for months.
 If Alt Cunningham or Johnny Silverhand show up as Iconic Rare variants — and the Beta Iconic list very likely includes them — those will likely end up as the most expensive singles in the set, probably well above the unknown Secret Rares, because everyone at the table instantly recognizes them.